KDE/cantor/admin/documentation/Dhairya_SoK'24/Qalculate/README.md

 3. This can be done by running the `script.py` file.

 4. Using this main.css file one can customize the Qalculte Documentation by adding custom css rules in it.

+5. Along with that `script.py` will also run the code for converting the Qalculate documentation in Qt Help files.